electricimp/Usb/README.md

 #### read(data, onComplete)
 Read data through this endpoint.
-Throw an examption if EP is closed, has incompatible type or already busy
+Throw an exception if EP is closed, has incompatible type or already busy

 | Parameter 	 | Data Type | Default | Description |
 | -------------- | --------- | ------- | ----------- |